Zhovon/typing-speed-tester/README.md

 ## License

-MIT License - Free for personal and commercial use
+MIT License - Contact for personal and commercial use

 ---